fylgja/fylgja-sass/README.md

 }
 ```

-We advise to use the library with a prefixed `@use`.
+We advice to use the library with a prefixed `@use`.
 Similar to an `@use "sass:string"`.

 This package offers the following functions.